Raiganj: Airways

-Tourism
+Notable sites

 Raiganj Bird Sanctuary

 Situated along the National Highway and by the side of the Kulik river is the Raiganj Wildlife Sanctuary with an area of 35 acres and a buffer area of 286 acres.
 The forest and water bodies attract migratory birds like the open bill stork, night heron, cormorant, little cormorant and egret from South Asian countries and coastal regions.
 Local birds like dove, bulbul, sparrow, kingfisher, woodpecker, owl, duck and cuckoo, can also be seen in large numbers.

 The migratory birds arrive from the end of May to the first week of July, and depart from mid-December to the end of January.
 The nesting time is from July to August, and egg laying from August to September.
 The flying training to the young ones is the best time to observe the birds, around October to November.
 Every winter nearly 150 different bird species arrive here from the north in numbers ranging from 65,000 to 75,000.

 The sanctuary has an artificial network of man made canals which is connected to the River Kulik.
 During the months of monsoon the flood water from the river enters the plains of the sanctuary.
 This acts as an important source of food for most of the bird species.